opensearch-project/project-website/_posts/2022-02-04-shard-indexing-backpressure-in-opensearch.markdown

 5. **Skewness in shard distribution** – Improper distribution of shards leading to hot spots, bottlenecks, affecting the overall performance.

-Below are some of the key feature offered by the shard level indexing backpressure, which helps address the above scenarios:
+Below are some of the key features offered by the shard level indexing backpressure, which helps address the above scenarios:

 * Granular tracking of indexing tasks performance, at every Shard level, for each Node role i.e. coordinator, primary and replica.
 * Fair and Selective rejections by discarding the requests intended only for problematic path touching impacted indices or shards, while still allowing other requests to continue without any downtime.